bounIoT/ClassroomAir/README.md

 For hour:
 Put number of hours.
 Format is just a cardinal number.

-Example for hour with resolution
+Example for hour with resolution:

 https://classroom-air-quality-system.eu-gb.mybluemix.net/api/data/?hour=90